 Picking the best is a difficult task, but as a starter here’s a run-down of ten we love:

-The reason for Beedle’s inclusion is rather simple, his voice is just plain funny, his camp gasps of exclamation making every shopping trip a treat.
+The reason for Beedle’s inclusion is simple, he’s just plain funny, and his camp gasps of exclamation make every shopping trip a treat.
 There’s also something endearing about the way he cheerily puts his heart into his job, whether by sailing Wind Waker‘s oceans or peddling furiously to keep his shop aloft in Skyward Sword.
 And it’s in the later game that we discover that there is more to Beedle than meets the ear when a night-time trip to his home reveals a vocabulary of some depth.
 Is Beedle all he seems?

 Midna is another character defined by her sound design.
-Her cheeky, teasing giggle belies the sad truth of her cursed past.
-It’s refreshing for Link to have a companion that is both enchanting and untrustworthy, her motives are never quite clear and her actions often result in trouble for Link.
+Her cheeky, teasing giggle belie the sad truth of her cursed past.
+It’s refreshing for Link to have a companion that is both enchanting and untrustworthy.
+Hher motives are never quite clear and her actions often result in trouble.
 That she remains so loveable is a testament to her design.

 8: Kafei and Anju

 One of the most engaging story lines in Majora’s Mask is the tale of Kafei and Anju.
 It’s one of the more substantial plot lines to manage in the game, requiring an intricate exchange of items twice over to ensure that the two love-birds are reunited.
 Bringing them together to complete their vow provides an emotionally satisfying pay off that is heart-warming from a story perspective, and gratifying due to its complexity.